 The trick to avoiding the crowds is to reverse their usual route.
 This, of course, will depend on where you’re staying in Lisbon.
 Still, I suggest you take the Metro to Santa Apolónia (Blue Line), walk up to the National Pantheon, and then make your way down to Rua de São Vicente and take it from there.

 You’ll never get really lost in Alfama because the city finds a way to put you back on the right track.
 Eventually, you’ll end up near the river, somewhere between Praça do Comércio and Campo das Cebolas.

 Assuming that you ended up between Praça do Comércio and Campo das Cebolas, you can now walk up or take the Metro to Baixa-Chiado (Blue Line).

-Chiado is usually a shopping neighborhood but I will always associate it with Modernist Portuguese author Fernando Pessoa.
-Not only did he work and spend time at cafes in this area, but he was also born across the square from Lisbon’s Opera Theater, Teatro Nacional de São Carlos (you’ll find a statue dedicated to him here).
+Chiado is usually a shopping neighborhood, but I’ll always associate it with Modernist Portuguese author Fernando Pessoa.
+He worked and spent time at cafes in this area.
+He was born across the square from Lisbon’s Opera Theater, Teatro Nacional de São Carlos (you’ll find a statue dedicated to him here).

-I like the contrasts in Chiado and it’s always been and will always be crowded, so I wouldn’t say the current atmosphere is the result of overtourism or a recent surge in popularity.
-It’s a commercial district.
+I like the contrasts in Chiado, and it’s always been and will always be crowded, so I wouldn’t say the current atmosphere is the result of overtourism or a recent surge in popularity.
+It’s a shopping district.

-It’s also the neighborhood of one of my favorite art museums in Lisbon, and one I believe doesn’t get as much attention as it should: MNAC – Museu de Arte Contemporânea do Chiado (Contemporary Art Museum).
+It’s also the neighborhood of one of my favorite art museums in Lisbon.
+One I believe doesn’t get as much attention as it should: MNAC – Museu de Arte Contemporânea do Chiado (Contemporary Art Museum).

-The museum is not very big (in size) but I believe it’s an important stop for cultural tourists interested in Portuguese art from the mid-19th century to the present time.
+The museum is not very big (in size), but it’s an important stop for cultural tourists interested in Portuguese art from the mid-19th century to the present time.